yoember/yoember.github.io/index.md

 In the above route's model method, we create a new record and that will be the `model`.
 It automatically appears in the controller and in the template.
 In the `saveLibrary` action we accept a parameter and we save that model, and then we send the application back to the Libraries home page with `transitionTo`.

-There is an built-in Ember.js action (event) called `willTransition` that is called when you leave a page (route).
+There is a built-in Ember.js action (event) called `willTransition` that is called when you leave a page (route).
 In our case, we use this action to reset the model if we haven't saved it in the database yet.

 As you can see, we can access the controller from the route handler using `this.controller`, however we don't have a real controller file for this route (`/libraries/new.js`).
 Ember.js's dynamic code generation feature automatically creates controllers and route handlers for each route.
 They exists in memory.
 In this example, the `model` property exists in this "virtual" controller and in our template, so we can still "destroy" it.